Debadatta22/SQL-Task-2/README.md

 ![Image](https://github.com/user-attachments/assets/d4c7e53a-8067-444f-a2a7-3e5bdc54adc8)

+# 📘 Concepts Used

+CREATE TABLE

+Used to define a structured table (EMPLOYEE_SCORES) with appropriate data types such as NUMBER, VARCHAR2, and DATE.

+INSERT INTO

+Inserted individual records into the table to simulate real-world employee performance data.

+SELECT

+Used to retrieve specific columns or all data from the table.

+WHERE Clause

+Filtered data based on conditions like score greater than average or department-specific filtering.

+GROUP BY

+Aggregated data by department or time (month) to find trends and summaries like average scores.

+ORDER BY

+Sorted data in ascending or descending order for better analysis of patterns.

+Window Functions (RANK() OVER)

+Applied to rank employees within each department based on their score without grouping the data.

+CTE (WITH Clause)

+Used for cleaner and modular queries by defining temporary result sets for further use in the main query.

+# 💡 What I Learned

+How to create and populate tables in Oracle SQL.

+Writing analytical queries using RANK() and window functions.

+Understanding how to filter and compare data using subqueries.

+Applying GROUP BY with aggregation functions like AVG() to extract insights.

+Using CTE (Common Table Expressions) to simplify complex queries.

+Importance of date formatting (TO_DATE) when working with temporal data.

+# 🛠️ Skills Practiced

+Designing SQL tables for real-world scenarios.

+Writing clean and meaningful SELECT queries.

+Performing department-level and time-based performance analysis.

+Using advanced SQL features to identify top performers, score trends, and above-average contributors.

+Enhancing data interpretation using SQL joins and functions.

 # ✅ Outcome

 This task helps visualize employee performance metrics, detect departmental trends, and identify top performers using advanced SQL queries in Oracle.
 It demonstrates effective use of SQL for real-time data analysis and reporting.